 Outsourcing language development will enable you to execute your strategy faster and start tagging your content with high value metadata.

 You think you’re different but essentially you’re much the same as most other organisations.
-You build stuff or deliver services, employ staff and contractors, manage finances, litigate, regulate, enforce…the same as everyone else.
+You build stuff or deliver stuff, employ staff and contractors, manage finances, litigate, regulate, enforce… the same as everyone else.

 Through cloud based management tools you can access taxonomies that meet industry and government standards, and ontologies which link taxonomies to information protection and retention rules – all of which can be easily customised to your specific line of business.